microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

 ```

 Now that we can start using the SharedCounter DDS and have labeled this component as one that provides a view, we can
-start filling out the view itself and how it updates to changes in DDS'.
+start filling out the view itself and how it updates to changes in DDSes.

 ## Creating the View